cran-task-views/OfficialStatistics/OfficialStatistics.md

 ## Access to data from national organizations

+- `r pkg("restatis")` access a wide range of Germany's Federal Statistical System data bases on the GENESIS Web Service.
 - `r pkg("tidyBdE")` provides access to official statistics provided by the Spanish Banking Authority Banco de Espana.
 - `r pkg("cancensus")` provides access to Statistics